Wowza GoCoder is sunset and should only be used with existing Ultra-Low Latency (ULL) streams until that technology is also sunset.

 Interruptions from FaceTime calls and push notifications

 When a device receives FaceTime calls or push notification alerts, Wowza GoCoder suspends broadcasting.
 If you decline the call or dismiss the notification, broadcasting resumes.
 If you answer the call, GoCoder stops running and you must restart it and resume broadcasting.

 Latency between Wowza GoCoder and a Wowza Streaming Engine server should be less than 2 seconds using default settings.
 If the delay is longer than 2 seconds, try enabling the Low-latency stream option on the live application's Setup tab in Wowza Streaming Engine Manager.
-Alternatively or in Wowza Media Server, set the Streams/StreamType property in Application.xml to rtp-live-lowlatency.

-Server-to-device latency is typically higher for Apple HLS streams than for Adobe HDS streams.
-The keyframe frequency that you specify in the app and the chunk duration interval that's specified in the Wowza Streaming Engine application configuration can affect the latency between the server and the device that receives the stream.
+For HLS, the keyframe frequency that you specify in the app and the chunk duration interval that's specified in the Wowza Streaming Engine application configuration can affect the latency between the server and the device that receives the stream.
 For iOS devices, you can tune application configuration properties to reduce latency.
 For more information, see Configure Apple HLS packetization in Wowza Streaming Engine.